BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 📨 Is your shopping cart empty? – Well, we’re here to fix that!

-Presenting an eclectic mix of products, this email nudges subscribers to make a purchase with text saying,
+Presenting an eclectic mix of products, this email nudges subscribers to purchase with text saying,

 “Is your shopping cart empty?
 Gasp!
 That simply can’t stand, and we’re here to help!
 Check out these inexpensive things that’ll help fill it up.
 Because who can turn down a snail-shaped soap dispenser?!”